Sea-based X-band radar: Details

 There are currently 22,000 modules installed on the base.
-Each module has one transmit-receive feed horn and one auxiliary receive feed horn for a second polarization, totaling 44,000 feed horns.
-The base is roughly 2/3 populated, with space for installation of additional modules.
+Each module has one transmit-receive feed horn, and one auxiliary receive feed horn for a second polarization, totaling 44,000 feed horns.
+The base is roughly 2/3 populated, with space for the installation of additional modules.
 The current modules are concentrated toward the center to minimize grating lobes.
 This configuration allows it to support the very-long-range target discrimination and tracking that GMD's midcourse segment requires.
-The radar is never pointed at land, for the safety of the inhabitants.
+The radar never points at land for the safety of the inhabitants.